ccnmtl/compiled/content/articles/choosing-wagtail.md

 Our projects always begin with an educational hypothesis, one that imagines ways that software or digital tools can promote learner-centered objectives.
-We help faculty in supporting the tools they chose, and also explore the frontiers of educational technologies that engages students towards better scholarship.
+We help faculty in supporting the tools they choose, and also explore the frontiers of educational technologies that engages students towards better scholarship.
 Our research can also lead us to creating novel solutions for these pedagogical goals.

 We work closely with the faculty to understand the learner-centered objectives within the projects, and from there, we use the goals as the primary basis of